Gitorious-backup/gitorious-migration/README.md

 # About this crappy project

-This is a quick set of one off migrate scripts used to preserve Gitorious in all of it's AGPL goodness.
+This is a quick set of one off migrate scripts used to preserve Gitorious in all of its AGPL goodness.
 [Gitorious was bought by GitLab][gitorious-aquisition].
 As a result my knee jerk reaction was to preserve the current Gitorious code base.